yanivharpaz/Yaniv_Notes/multitenant_datapump.md

 It's possible to try this scenario out on the Oracle live labs
 https://developer.oracle.com/livelabs
-with the workshop
+with the workshop:
-Pluggables, Clones and Containers: Oracle Multitenant Fundamentals (ID 892)
+* Pluggables, Clones and Containers: Oracle Multitenant Fundamentals (ID 892)

 ## login into the oracle user
 ```